esmyrnio/cppEGB/README.md

 ## Description

-Program for obtaining static Neutron Star solutions in regularized 4D Einstein-Gauss-Bonnet gravity[^1], for tabulated EoS [^2], using the KEH/CST numerical scheme.
+Program for obtaining static Neutron Star solutions in regularized 4D Einstein-Gauss-Bonnet gravity[^1], for tabulated EoS[^2], using the KEH/CST numerical scheme[^3].
 A C++ version of the Savitzky-Golay filter[^3] is used, along with some modules from the BOOST C++ library[^4].
 Both are included and implemented as header-only libraries.
 In addition the C++ code is wrapped using SWIG[^5], into a python library which can be imported and used in any way, as shown in swig/test.py.

 ## Usage